Songs and Sounds

-In 2005, Songs and Sounds, expanded with rare demos and live recordings, was included on the deluxe edition reissue of The Smithereens' God Save The Smithereens album.
+In 2005, Songs and Sounds, expanded with rare demos and live recordings, was included on the deluxe edition reissue of the Smithereens' God Save The Smithereens album.

 Background

 Before Pat DiNizio began recording the album, the musicians had never met each other.
 DiNizio, though, knew them all individually - jazz saxophonist Sonny Fortune, Lou Reed drummer Tony "Thunder" Smith and Stranglers bassist J.J.
 Burnel.
 "In fact, Sonny had never heard a single note of anything I'd ever written.
 It's sort of my dream band," DiNizio said.
 "It's comprised [sic] musicians I had admired and been influenced by at some level throughout the course of my career.
 The Stranglers were probably my favorite band of all time, next to the Beatles.
 Sonny Fortune was one of my favorite jazz artists, dating back to the '70s.
 And I had enjoyed Tony Smith's playing since I first saw him with Jan Hammer and Jeff Beck back in the mid-'70s".
 DiNizio wanted to do something a little different, "create a hybrid of musicians who perhaps had no real reason to be in the same room together", he explained.
 DiNizio didn't think that the album was a total departure from his past work, "but the approach is completely different than what the Smithereens might have recorded having been given that material", he said.
 "I pretty much gave [the musicians] the freedom to do whatever they wanted to do on the record."

-Lyrically, the album contains songs about the end of DiNizio's marriage; "Liza" is about the separation from his daughter; and "Somewhere Down the Line" is about the (temporary) demise of The Smithereens.
-Also, there are certain declarations of independence, like "Running, Jumping, Standing Still".
+The album contains songs about the end of DiNizio's marriage; "Liza" is about the separation from his daughter; and "Somewhere Down the Line" is about the (temporary) demise of the Smithereens.
+There are certain declarations of independence, like "Running, Jumping, Standing Still".

 DiNizio toured the album with Burnel and Smith as the Pat DiNizio Trio between January and February 1998.
 Fortune only joined them for the band's New York City date, due to other commitments.